The Challenge FundFrequently Asked Questions

 FAQEligibility to the Challenge Fund

-Must be duly incorporated in Kenya as a company or a cooperative.
+a) Must be an agri-enterprise duly incorporated in Kenya as a company or a cooperative;

-- Must be compliant with all national and local laws and regulations including but not limited to tax regulation, health and safety and environmental standards.
+b) Must be compliant with all national and local laws and regulations including but not limited to tax regulation, health and safety and environmental standards;

-- Must be a for-profit entity; not-for-profit organizations’ and government bodies are not eligible to apply as lead applicants.
-However, they can contribute to projects as co-applicants.
+c) Must be a for-profit entity; not-for-profit organizations and government bodies are not eligible to apply as lead applicants.
+However, they can contribute to projects as co-applicants;

-- Must provide evidence in the project proposal of current or future integration of smallholder farmers/pastoralists in existing or new value chain(s) in the project’s areas.
+d) Must provide evidence in the project proposal of current or future integration of smallholder farmers/pastoralists in existing or new value chain(s) in the project’s areas;

-- The business must have at least three (3) years of uninterrupted operations in Kenya with a focus on any or a combination of the thematic areas of the AgriFI Kenya Challenge Fund programme.
+e) The business must have at least three (3) years of uninterrupted operations in Kenya with focus on eligible actions under the AgriFI Kenya Challenge Fund programme.

-- Must have audited accounts for the three (3) most recent years.
-The audited accounts should have been prepared in accordance with International Financial Reporting Standards (IFRS) by an accountant accredited by the Institute of Certified Public Accountants of Kenya (ICPAK).
+d) Must have audited accounts for the three (3) most recent years.
+The audited accounts should have been prepared in accordance with International Financial Reporting Standards by ICPAK accredited accountant.

-- Applicants may submit their business plans in consortium with other companies: in this case, the above criteria will apply only to the lead applicant.
+NB: Applicants may submit their business plans in consortium with other organizations; in this case, the above criteria will apply only to the lead applicant.

 FAQThe Financial Support Application Process